yuuki-fuji/yuuki-fuji/README.md

 <p align="center">
 💻Hi there, I'm Yuuki Fuji!
 I'm passionate about coding and continuously learning and growing through programming.
 <br /><br />
-📚I primarily work with Ruby and JavaScript, but I've recently been diving into Rust and Go as well.
+📚IIIII primarily work with Ruby and JavaScript, but I've recently been diving into Rust and Go as well.
 I excel at solving technical problems and am dedicated to finding creative solutions.
 <br /><br />
   🎓I enjoy coding and reading.
 </p>